siakaramalegos/react-perf-workshop/README.md

 ## Slide Controls

 To advance the slides, use `n` for next and `p` for previous.
 The right arrow jumps to the next section (and left for previous section).
-Up and down advance through slides within a section.
+Up and down to advance through slides within a section.